sk1ban312/Helios-Microgrid/docs/engineering_analysis.md

 ## 1. Introduction & The Philosophy of "Engineering Honesty"
 The purpose of this document is to provide a transparent, deep-dive analysis of the physical performance of the Helios prototype.
 While the cyber-physical integration, 3D Digital Twin, thermodynamic heat transfer, and FinTech models performed flawlessly, the mechanical-to-electrical energy conversion fell significantly short of our theoretical expectations.

 As the Project Lead, I (Mykyta Skyba) take full responsibility for the miscalculations regarding the mechanical power output.
 This being my first major mechanical engineering project, the complexities of torque, mechanical impedance, and thermal dissipation were severely underestimated.
-This document details exactly *why* the physical generation was inefficient and what we learned.
+This document details exactly *why* the physical generation was inefficient, supported by mathematical physics, CAD models, and live IoT telemetry.

 ---